britive/terraform-provider-britive/docs/data-sources/identity_provider.md

 * `name` - (Required): The name of the identity provider.

-  For example, `Britive`

 ## Attributes Reference

-In addition to the above arguments, the following attribute is exported:
+In addition to the above argument, the following attribute is exported:

-* `id` - an identifier for the data source.
+* `id` - An identifier for the identity provider.